yenvanio/UOIT-Year-3-Notes/Semester 2/Software Quality/Weeks 10 - 12 (Quiz 4).md

 - **Push Down Method**
   - If a subclass has a method used by one subclass and not the other, can push it down to the only subclass that needs it.

 ![alt](https://github.com/yenvanio/UOIT-Year-3-Notes/blob/master/Images/pushDown.PNG)

 - **Parameterize Methods**
   - If multiple method do the same computation with different inputs
-  - Make a new method with same computation but have a parameter that can invoke the other methods as well
+  - Make a new method with same computation but have a parameter that can invoke the other methods as well.

 ![alt](https://github.com/yenvanio/UOIT-Year-3-Notes/blob/master/Images/wifi.PNG)